Peugeot e-5008 Review 2024

 The squared-off and small steering wheel suggests you're getting into something pretty dynamic.
 Truth is, the Peugeot e-5008 is a large family SUV and once you're on the move any thoughts of a sporty drive soon drift away.

 But that's fine.
-It's a 7-seat family SUV after all and for most people, the e-5008 happily gets on with the job.
+It's a seven-seat family SUV after all and, for most people, the e-5008 happily gets on with the job.
 The steering might be quite heavily weighted in the 'Normal' driving mode, but it's light enough to happily guide it around town at low speeds.
 The steering does get a bit heavier in 'Sport' mode, but still gives enough feedback.

-While that kind of performance should be enough for most families, the range-topping Peugeot e-5008 Electric 320 Dual Motor AWD blends the same 73kWh battery with a 320PS all-wheel drive powertrain.
+The 93kWh Long Range version ups the power slightly to 230PS, which won't make a huge difference to performance.
+That kind of oomph should be enough for most families, but if not then early 2025 should see the arrival of the range-topping Peugeot e-5008 Electric 320 Dual Motor AWD, which blends the same 73kWh battery with a 320PS all-wheel drive powertrain.
 It's set to be very fast, though performance figures are still to be revealed.

-The Peugeot e-5008 has a range of up to 410 miles, but that's the Electric 230 Long Range Single Motor model that doesn't arrive until later in the year.
+The Peugeot e-5008 has a range of up to 415 miles, but that's the Electric 230 Long Range Single Motor model arriving early in 2025.
 Both the Electric 320 Dual Motor AWD and Electric 210 Single Motor both provide a range of up to 311 miles.
-These are official WLTP figures though, so don't expect this kind of range in real world conditions - there are numerous factors that can impact an EVs range.
+These are official WLTP figures though, so don't expect this kind of range in real world conditions – there are numerous factors that can impact an EVs range.

-The e-5008 PHEV when it arrives is likely to have an electric-only range of up to 49 miles.
+The 5008 PHEV, which arrives in January 2025, will have an electric-only range of up to 48 miles.

 Just as we found with the slightly smaller e-3008, the new Peugeot e-5008 is very refined on the road.
-On the smooth road surfaces we tested it on in Denmark and Sweden, we found the e-5008 to be a relaxing drive, with only a touch of tyre and wind noise creeping through into the cabin.
+Aside from the firm ride mentioned above, we found the e-5008 to be a relaxing drive, with only a touch of tyre and wind noise creeping through into the cabin.

 For now, the e-5008 is still to be crash tested by Euro NCAP, but with plenty of safety tech on offer, a wide array of airbags and previous performance and we're confident of a high score.